Corollarium/cordova-plugin-radar-example/README.md

 # How to test

-Run `cordova plugin install cordova-plugin-radar`
+Run `cordova plugin add cordova-plugin-radar`

 Run `cordova platform add android` or `cordova platform add ios`.

 Edit index.js and replace `INSERTYOURKEYHERE` with your actual testing key.